popgenDK/courses/summer2023/NGSinference/README.md

 **EXERCISE 1**

-If we assume HWE, then we can use this information as prior probability to calculate genotype posterior probabilities.
+If we calculate the allele frequency and assume hwe then we can use this information as prior probability to calculate genotype posterior probabilities.
 The command line would be:
 ```bash
 angsd -glf Results/EUR.glf.gz -fai $REF.fai -nInd 10 -out Results/EUR \